June 19 2008 San Rafael

 With a superb gift for languages, Zabalaga quickly taught herself Farsi and its variants and traveled in Afghanistan, Syria, Damascus, Iran and Tajikistan.
 Over and over Zabalaga was able to manage, traveling always as a single woman.
 She got into many tight situations, but with her faith that meeting a stranger is, "first of all, an opportunity rather than a danger," and with her uncanny openness and ability to connect with others, she always found her way out of difficulties.
 What is most meaningful to her in all her travels she puts this way, “most important is the incredible generosity that I experienced.
 Not only on a material level, but on a human level—all the times they accepted me and included me as a full human being.”

 Zabalaga’s interest in the people of other cultures is the basis for her photography and photojournalism.
-She studied at New York’s International Center for Photography and has worked on a variety of film projects documenting important figures from many different cultures.
+She studied at New York’s International Center of Photography and has worked on a variety of film projects documenting important figures from many different cultures.

 We talked on a warm day in San Rafael, California.